ScrollPrize/scrollprize-website/docs/28_2024_prizes.md

 * **Image.** Submissions must be an image of the virtually unrolled segment, showing visible and legible text.
   * Submit a single static image showing the text region.
 Images must be generated programmatically, as direct outputs of CT data inputs, and should not contain manual annotations of characters or text.
+  * For the First Title Prize, please illustrate the ink predictions in spatial context of the title search, similar to what is [shown here](https://scrollprize.substack.com/p/30k-first-title-prize).
   * Specify which scroll the image comes from.
 For multiple scrolls, please make multiple submissions.
   * Include a scale bar showing the size of 1 cm on the submission image.
   * Specify the 3D position of the text within the scroll.
 The easiest way to do this is to provide the segmentation file (or the segmentation ID, if using a public segmentation).